maibennett/website_github/exampleSite/content/resources.md

 * **Splitwise:** The best way to keep track of shared expenses, either for a trip or if you share a household.
 It's integrated with Venmo, so you can settle accounts directly from the app.

 * **Acorns:** Cool app to save (and invest) some money.
-If you are a grad student or severely budget constrained (*dat me!*), and have trouble saving money, you can use this app to save round-ups, or even include some small weekly or monthly amount.
+If you are a grad student and have trouble saving money, you can use this app to save round-ups, or even include some small weekly or monthly amount.
 It then invests your money according to a risk portafolio you select.
 PS: You can use [my code](https://acorns.com/invite/53JKTQ) to get $5!

 * **Strava:** Not much to say here.
 So far, best tracking app for running.